-Teen Times is for students in grades 6-12 and we’re glad you stopped to visit!
+Teen Talk is for students in grades 6-12 and we’re glad you stopped to visit!
 Here you’ll find featured programs of the month, monthly contests, book display themes, book reviews and more!
 If you’re interested in volunteering, please visit our Teen Volunteering page for more information.

-Teen September Book Display
+Teen Book Display

-September: Teen Read & Review!
+Teen Read & Review!

 Tell us why you did/didn’t like the book:

 “I like this book because it resembles Little Red Riding Hood and the Twilight series, but still has its own style.”

 What is your favorite part of this book?: